sebftw/Eiko/matlab/MATLAB_INSTALLATION.md

 * Deep Learning Toolbox (Required for differentiable operations)

 ## Automated Installer (Recommended)
 The easiest way to configure your system for Eiko is to use our automated installation script.
-It will automatically check your NVIDIA drivers, download the correct C++ build tools and CUDA toolkit.
+It will check your NVIDIA drivers, download the correct C++ build tools, and CUDA toolkit.

 * **Windows:** Download [`install_eiko_matlab.bat`](./install_eiko_matlab.bat) and double-click the file.
 * **Linux:** Download [`install_eiko_matlab.bat`](./install_eiko_matlab.bat), open a terminal, and run `bash install_eiko_python.bat`.